Austin-Ellefson/Austin-Ellefson.github.io/Azure/Operation-Dead-Deploy.md

-Investigated a mislabeled resource group in azure.
+# Investigating an Azure Governance Failure

+## Scenario

-A junior intern was given temporary Contributor access to deploy a test environment in the Mad Hat Labs Azure subscription but created the resources without following the organization’s governance standards.
-As the on-call Azure engineer with Reader access, I investigated the environment to determine what was deployed, identify which governance controls failed or were bypassed, and document the resulting risks and evidence.
+A junior intern was given temporary Contributor access to deploy a test environment in the Mad Hat Labs Azure subscription.
+The resources were deployed without following the organization's governance standards, so I investigated the environment with Reader access to determine what was created, trace how it was deployed, and identify why Azure Policy failed to prevent the non-compliant deployment.

+## Environment

--  Microsoft Azure
+- **Platform:** Microsoft Azure
--  Live multi-user Azure training tenant
+- **Environment:** Live multi-user Azure training tenant
--  Reader access
+- **Access Level:** Reader
--  Azure Resource Groups, Virtual Machines, Storage Accounts, Virtual Networks, and Network Security Groups
+- **Services Investigated:** Azure Resource Groups and deployed Azure resources
--  Azure Policy, resource tagging, naming standards, security configuration, and resource organization
+- **Governance Controls:** Azure Policy, resource tagging, and naming standards
--  Azure Portal, Activity Log, and Azure Policy
+- **Tools Used:** Azure Portal, Azure Resource Manager deployment history, and Azure Policy

 ## Investigation